 - Meet the citizenship & security requirements to gain SV security clearance for this trade.

-Candidates should have qualified or be near completion of the Grad Dip EH and/or BHlthSc (EH), or other recognised qualification under the Environmental Health Officer (Qualifications) Regulations 1993 or a recognised overseas equivalent.
+Candidates should have qualified or be near completion of the Grad Dip EH and/or BHlthSc (EH), or other recognised qualification under the Environmental Health Officer (Qualifications) Regulations 1993 (or overseas equivalent.)
+To be competitive, we recommend that at least three years of professional work as an EHO or PHO is undertaken prior to application.

 - You must be medically fit for service.